Our horses

 The Welsh

-The Welsh, which can also be called the Welsh Pony, originates from Wales.
-Its evolution is unclear, but the Welsh is a descendant from the Celtic ponies.
-At the time of Julius Caesar, the Romans would have crossed oriental horses with these local horses.
-The Welsh pony almost disappeared during the 16th century.
-A royal edict ordered the slaughter of all horses not exceeding a certain size.
+The Welsh Pony originates from Wales.
+Its evolution is unclear, but it is probably descended from Celtic ponies.
+At the time of Julius Caesar, the Romans crossed oriental horses with these local horses.
+The Welsh pony almost disappeared during the 16th century as a Royal edict ordered the slaughter of all horses not exceeding a certain size.
 Fortunately the Welsh pony survived hidden in the mountains.

 The breed